HlmHc79/02-First-Layout/README.md

 # 02-First-Layout
 Second project.
 After a coffee chat, the advice I received was to look at designs/layouts I like and try to reproduce them.
 The idea is to learn as I need.

-You can visit it [here](https://hlmhc79.github.io/02-First-Layout/).
+You can visit the result [here](https://hlmhc79.github.io/02-First-Layout/).

+The layout comes from [Ajmal khan on Dribbble](https://dribbble.com/shots/7210396-Netcel-Business-Consulting-and-Finance-Theme-Homepage-v5/attachments/202687?mode=media)

 ## What I learned
 - Semantic HTML